 - Fat that has fallen or is displaced

 - Loss of muscle tone in the lower face creating jowls

 - Loose skin and excess fatty deposits under the chin and jaw can make even a person of normal weight appear to have a double chin

-Procedures typically performed in conjunction with a facelift are brow lift, to correct a sagging or deeply furrowed brow, and eyelid surgery to rejuvenate aging eyes.
-Minimally invasive laser procedures such as skin resurfacing, skin brightening, sun spot removal, and RFAL Facetite (radio frequency assisted lipolysis) complement facelift surgery for an overall rejuvenated look.
+Procedures typically performed in conjunction with a facelift are brow lifts to correct a sagging or deeply furrowed brow, and eyelid surgery to rejuvenate aging eyes.
+Minimally invasive laser procedures such as skin resurfacing, skin brightening, sun spot removal, and RFAL Facetite (Radio Frequency Assisted Lipolysis) complement facelift surgery for an overall rejuvenated look.